 Filtering and sorting comments

-Above the comments on a step are two options for filtering and sorting the comments:
+Above the comments on a step are two options for filtering and sorting the comments - 'Show', which determines whose comments you see, and 'Sort by', which sets the order they appear in.

 By default, you will always see all comments on a step, with the newest at the top.
 But you can use these filters to find comments in different ways.
 Why not try...